 - inspect the land

 - maintain a facility

 We do not decide if a facility is low impact.
-If you think the facility is not low impact, seek legal advice.
+If a carrier thinks a facility is low impact but you don't, seek legal advice.

-There are rules for what telcos can do when they enter properties to work on facilities that are low impact.
+There are rules for what telcos can do when they enter properties to inspect land or to work on facilities that are low impact.

 They must also follow any rules you have to limit noise.

 Certain telco facilities are not low impact.
 They are structures that stand out in their surrounds.
 They include:

 - a tower that is not attached to a building